 As INFJs, we are all a little bit different.
 One INFJ may be a bit more outgoing than another, or you may be one who is deeply entrenched in perfectionism and organization, where as another INFJ may just like a little less clutter.
-You have to know what your strengths and weaknesses are.
+You have to know what your strengths and weaknesses are before you start looking for a job.
 And, this will differ slightly from one INFJ to the next.

-Generally speaking, INFJs are usually somewhat quiet and reserved, are creative, like to work alone or mostly alone (one on one is usually ok), are good at listening, and aren’t huge fans of being under someone else’s thumb or working in groups.
-We like to help people, and feel good about what we do, knowing that it has meaning and is rewarding to us.
+Generally speaking, INFJs are usually somewhat quiet and reserved, are creative, like to work alone or mostly alone (one on one or intimate groups are usually ok), are good at listening, and aren’t huge fans of being under someone else’s thumb or working in large groups.
+INFJs like to help people, and feel good about what we do, knowing that it has meaning and is rewarding.

-WHAT WE DON’T WANT: Anything chaotic, having intense pressure or deadlines, group strategies or projects, anything that focuses strictly on numbers and facts, to many constraints, and many intuitive introverts won’t want to be confronted with emergency situations, as our empathy may be too strong, so we’ll stay away from most of the medical emergency-based jobs.
+WHAT WE DON’T WANT: Anything chaotic, intense pressure or deadlines, large group strategies or projects, anything focused strictly on numbers and facts, too many constraints, and many intuitive introverts won’t want to be confronted with emergency situations, as our empathy may be too strong, so we’ll stay away from most of the medical emergency-based careers.

-Here’s what I’ve come up with for jobs for INFJs and other intuitive introverts that I think would be a great fit.
-Some require no training, others require degrees.
+Here’s what I’ve come up with for careers or jobs for INFJs and other intuitive introverts that I think would be a great fit.
+Some jobs require no training, while other careers require degrees.

 Jobs for the Creative INFJ

-- Video Editor: For someone who wants to work on their own, and manipulate raw footage into something a bit cleaner and more artistic, it’s the perfect fit.
+- Video Editor: For someone who wants to work on their own, and manipulate raw footage into something a bit cleaner and more artistic, this job could be the perfect fit.

 - Instructor: Instructional videos have never been bigger online.
 Use Youtube to your advantage to create videos about the things you already know how to do, whether it’s cooking, exercising, or sewing and crocheting.
 You can do this from home or open up a brick and mortar business and teach what you know in person.